-The design of parking should not result in development that is unsightly or in which parked motor vehicles will dominate the street scene.
+The design of parking, including electric vehicle charging points, should not result in development that is unsightly or in which parked motor vehicles will dominate the street scene.
 Garages should be at least 6m x 3m to provide sufficient room for cars to park inside them as well as providing some room for storage.

-Opportunities must be created for unallocated electric vehicle charging points for visitors and residents, designed to integrate without detriment to the public and private realm.
+The provision of unallocated electric vehicle charging points for visitors and residents, designed to integrate without detriment to the public and private realm, and in keeping with the rural character of the area in terms of their size and design, will be supported in principle.